coderschool-ta/cs-web-design-materials/assignments/project_2.md

 ## Overview
 Your assignment for this week will be building a **responsive personal Blog**.
 You will only need to use HTML, CSS, and Bootstrap to build.

 To start laying out your content, you can take a look at the responsive Blog template built by Bootstrap: https://getbootstrap.com/docs/4.1/examples/blog/.

 Go to the website, and right-click on the page to 'View Page Source'.
-Now, take a look at all the html elements inside the `<body>` with their bootstrap classes.
-Also, you might want check out the external references such as stylesheets and Google fonts in `<head>`, and scripts near the end of `<body>` to understand more about the page.
+Then, have a look through at all the html elements inside the `<body>` with their bootstrap classes.
+Also, check out the external references such as stylesheets and Google fonts in `<head>`; and scripts near the end of `<body>` to understand more about the page.

 For inspiration, check out this website for more Blog examples: https://www.wix.com/website/templates?criteria=blog